Pyrex Model Numbers, Shapes & Sizes

 These rectangular casseroles were marketed between 1957 and 1963.
 Both sizes have the same length & width, so they use the same lid.
 Space Savers sold individually came with a Pyrex lid, but boxed sets comprising a 548 and a 575 included one Pyrex lid and two flat metal lids (550MC).

 913 - 1½ Qt Loaf Pan (8½ x 4½")

 933 - 3 Qt Rectangular Pan (13½ x 8¾")

-With pointy corners on their handles, these sizes arrived in late 1970 or early 1971, and disappeared a few years later.
+With pointy corners on their handles, these sizes arrived in 1971, and disappeared a few years later.
 They were usually sold in three-piece sets.
 Markings on certain baking pans give the impression that they are numbered 813, 822 and 833, but it might be an error.
 Company literature states that they are meant to be 913, 922 and 933.

 Flamingo square 222 with rounded corners, Horizon Blue rectangular 933 with pointy corners.